This “Forever” Stock Hasn’t Been This Cheap in a Decade

 Action to Take –> Intel is one of my favorite long-term holdings.
 It is the world’s largest producer of computer processors and is in no real danger from macroeconomic weakness.
 The current price and market sentiment is a rare chance to get in or increase your holdings.
 Cyclical weakness should start turning mid-2013 at the latest and bulls will rush in once again.
 Be sure you are early to the party.

-[Note: As I said before, Intel is a member of an elite group of investments Paul likes to“Forever Stocks.“ These companies enjoy huge advantages over their competition… pay their investors increasing dividends… and buy back massive amounts of their own shares.
+[Note: As I said before, Intel is a member of an elite group of investments Paul likes to call “Forever Stocks.“ These companies enjoy huge advantages over their competition… pay their investors increasing dividends… and buy back massive amounts of their own shares.
 But so far, he’s only found 10 stocks that make the grade.
 If you’d like to learn about the rest of “Forever Stocks” — including several names and ticker symbols — follow this link.]